 The website you’ll create using the information here will cost $100/year or less to operate.
 Most of this is the price of hosting — renting space on a server to have a place to put the site.

-You can save by shopping for bargains and avoiding premium plugins.
+You can save by shopping for bargains and avoiding premium themes and plugins.
 I’ve recommended best-value hosting providers, and have found free options for every component a typical author will need.
-If you have a trusted friend who has or wants a website, look into sharing the price of hosting.
-My server hosts multiple sites operated by different people.
+It’s also usually possible for one account to host multiple domains, so if you have a trusted friend who has or wants a website, look into sharing the price of hosting.

 Do I need to know HTML, CSS, or other swear words?